NancyZhang26/silly_blog/posts/hotgrillep1.md

 <h3>Late Nights and Alone, Brandeis</h3>

-***<u>I picked up vaping again in Sophomore year***</u> through that Chinese online dispenser I dug through Instagram.
+***<u>I picked up vaping again in Sophomore year***</u> through a Chinese online dispenser I dug through Instagram.
 It was a brand called “Cool Bear” or something.
-The production was sus, because it gave me loads of congestion, which never happened before when I used Relx or Elf Bar.
+The production was sus, because it gave me loads of congestion, which never happened when I used Relx or Elf Bar.

-Chilling with the shaggy quality, ***<u>I became a real user.***</u> I started having regular using patterns —- first, it was just a couple of minutes before I go to bed.
+Chilling with the shaggy quality, ***<u>I became a real user.***</u> I started having regular patterns —- first, it was just a couple of minutes before I go to bed.
 I code with it, and I watch Ginny & Georgia with it.
 Then, a couple of minutes turned into a couple of 30 minutes, and ***<u>before I realized,***</u> I would have to take a hit before I go to class in the afternoon, and I would have to carry it with me when I left my room in the morning.
 What was going on.

 I knew exactly what was going on. ***<u>I was stuck in a toxic situationship with another guy after I stopped talking to MH at the time.***</u> Let’s spare the details: I was scared and insecure that I would rely on him all the time, so scared that I chose to rely on a substance.
 Even a substance makes me feel safer, because ***<u>I know that a substance can never betray me.***</u>